duganchen/wine_env/README.md

 	bottle winzip

 If you ever want a bottle to contain a different version of Wine, simple use *bottle* to create the bottle again.
-Only its initiation files will change.
+The only files touched will be the initiation files that wine_env's tools use when entering and existing the bottle.